gcjohnso/TwoPhaseFerrofluidFlow/README.md

 1) A Cahn-Hilliard solver (located in MainSource)
 2) A Navier-Stokes solver (located in MainSource)
 3) Code which returns the value of the applied magnetic field given a set of dipoles at given locations in space (located in OldCurrentlyUnusedCode)
-4) A work in progress code for solving two phase fluid flows.
-This is a combination of the Cahn-Hilliard and Navier-Stokes solver, however at the time of writing the code DOES NOT WORK.
-Once it becomes working, additional enteries into the wiki will be made on how to use the solver.

 The functionality for solving the magnetization equation is next to be developed.
 After this is passing unit tests, all three solvers will be combined using a Picard-like iteration to solve the whole two-phase ferrofluid system.